1. All horses used by current MSAR members MUST BE ACCOMPANIED BY A CURRENT COGGINS TEST FORM.

 -Make initial contact with agency in charge and inform Deputy Marshal regarding assests required.

 -Maintain communication with the search team regarding current status of mission and changes as they occur.
 Report ongoing status to agency in charge.

 -Obtain additional supplies requested by the search crew.

 -Conduct search under direct supervision of Marshal, Deputy Marshal, and law enforcement personnel.

 -Maintain communication with Ground Crew regarding current status of search, changes, and additional supplies.

-Team Leaders -Dub Nichols, Pat and Elaine Tucker, Jimmy and Anne Jones
+Team Leaders -Pat and Elaine Tucker, Jimmy and Anne Jones

 -Will contact team members regarding possible call out

 -Provide information to team members regarding location, time, and materials needed.

 -Report their team status back to Deputy Marshal